m13253/crosswrapper/Readme.md

 When you finished, type `exit`.

+## Support for build systems (Autoconf, CMake, etc)

+CrossWrapper is only intended for hard-coded Makefiles, instead of auto build systems.

+This is because Autoconf and CMake tries to execute the built executable during configuration stage.

+If you are already inside a CrossWrapper shell, you still need to specify `./configure --host=$HOST` for Autoconf, or `cmake -DCMAKE_TOOLCHAIN_FILE=$HOST_CONFIG` for CMake.

 ## Support for BSD/OS X?

 I am not sure how to do that.
 If you managed to get it work, please contribute to this project by sending a pull request at GitHub.